rabbitmq/rabbitmq-website/docs/install-debian.md

 ### Cloudsmith Quick Start Script {#apt-quick-start-cloudsmith}

-Below is shell snippet that performs those steps and assumes that Ubuntu 22.04 is used.
+Below is a shell snippet that performs those steps and assumes that Ubuntu 22.04 is used.
 They are documented in more detail below.

 ```bash